 Yes, Lent is over, but if you are interested in challenging yourself, here are the rules to follow for the next thirty days:

-Turn off the television set and the radio in the house and in the car.
+Turn off the television set and the radio in the house and the car.

-In place of the above, listen to books on tape, motivational CD’s, or Catholic CD’s from LighthouseCatholicMedia.org
+Listen to books on tape, motivational CDs, or Catholic CDs.

-Read good books and magazines that will make you grow rather than make you feel powerless.
+Read good books and magazines to make you grow rather than make you feel powerless.

-Give yourself time every day in God’s word and in prayer.
+Give yourself time every day in God’s word and prayer.

 Exercise daily to help the brain.